giespaepen/kubernetes-forwarder/README.md

 ### Build the project

 - Build `yarn build`
-- Build and run `yarn build-start`
+- And run `yarn start`, run `yarn start:new` to override the last connection in the config